holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

             +
             IIIIIIIIIIII

-For writing out whole string sets at once, we use the function :dox:`RecordReader#write write`.
+For writing out whole string sets at once, we use the function :dox:`StreamConcept#write2 write`.
 The transition from record-wise writing to writing whole string sets is of similar simplicity as for reading:

 .. warning::